Struggles continue as Flyers drop 5th game out of 6 to start season

 The Flyers fell to the Capitals, 4-1, Tuesday night at the Wells Fargo Center.

+"It's early in the season, I'm not too worried about it, there are lot of guys in this room that are goal scorers," Travis Sanheim said.
+"We're going to get going here.
+I'm not worried at all."

-Against the Capitals, Travis Sanheim buried a shot at 4-on-4 just 34 seconds into the third period to draw the Flyers within 2-1.
+Against the Capitals, Sanheim buried a shot at 4-on-4 just 34 seconds into the third period to draw the Flyers within 2-1.
 But Washington took the goal right back at 4-on-4 a little over a minute later to quickly quell the Flyers' momentum.
-Dylan Strome beat the Flyers to the slot for a deflection.
+John Carlson's pass deflected off of Egor Zamula's skate and into the net.

+"If we just stay and play our game — it's not a safe game, it's a very aggressive game — we'll get our goals," Tortorella said.
+"There's a fine line of playing aggressive, on your toes and checking forward versus cheating and hoping.
+That's when [the play goes] the wrong way, back the other way.

+"So that's what we have to watch for here.
+We've got a group of men here that are going to figure this out.
+We just have to do it together and not lose ourselves through panic or frustration and forget about how we play."

 This was the first game of a home-and-home back-to-back set between the Flyers and Capitals (4-1-0).